Missouri University of Science and Technology: University housing

 The university offers several residence halls and apartment-style units for those who choose to live on campus.
 Most are to the north and northwest, along with a complex of efficiency suites near downtown Rolla.

 Traditions

 St. Patrick's Day is the largest annual celebration since its namesake is the patron saint of engineers.
-In 1903 engineering students of the University of Missouri in Columbia claimed St. Patrick's Day to be a holiday for engineers.
+In 1903 engineering students of the University of Missouri in Columbia claimed St. Patrick's Day to be a holiday for engineers, citing that the legend of driving snakes out of Ireland could only be accomplished by an engineer.
+Students at the then-Missouri School of Mines had been invited to the Columbia campus as guests for their festivities, but in 1908 elected to observe their own St. Patrick's celebrations in Rolla.
 A bronze statue of St. Patrick, by St. Louis sculptor Rudolph Edward Torrini, is located on the Wilson Library Plaza.
-St. Patrick's Day 2008 marked the one hundredth consecutive year of the holiday's celebration at Missouri S&T. As part of the celebration, a student is chosen to represent St. Patrick, along with others as "knights" of his court.
+St. Patrick's Day 2008 marked the one hundredth consecutive year of the holiday's celebration at Missouri S&T. St. Patrick's, each year marketed as the "best ever", features charitable and social events which last throughout March.
+A major tradition of St. Pat's at S&T is the sweatshirt worn by most students and revelers; since 1963 a new design is annually created and sold on campus and throughout Rolla, with proceeds funding campus events and good causes.
+It is highlighted by a parade down Pine Street in downtown Rolla (annually painted green by S&T students) and the coronation of a student chosen to represent St. Patrick, along with others as "knights" of his court.
 For about 40 years, new knights were dumped into a trough of repugnant green liquid nicknamed "Alice".
-The particular event's popularity peaked in the 1980s, though the practice ended in the 1990s due to liability concerns by university administrators.
+This particular event's popularity peaked in the 1980s, though the practice ended in the 1990s due to liability concerns by university administrators.